chappy84/google-analytics-server-side/README.markdown

 #### BrowserCap
 To use this adapter you must have the php ini setting [browsercap][5] set.
-The code will automatically update/download the file in/to the location provided.
+When an update is available on the server the code will automatically download the file into the location provided.

-There is one optional option as part of the array configuration parameter.
-This is 'cacheLifetime'. cacheLifetime is the number of seconds before the ini file set in browscap is regarded as expired and the code will try to download a replacement file.
-This defaults to 2592000 (30 days).

 e.g.